hedyhli/dotfiles/README.md

 **Telescope**

 Telescope plugin is enabled conditionally if neovim version >= 0.9.

-While I love what telescope is doing for the neovim community, I personally think it is no where near as good as consult.el from emacs, however there are no better alternatives to telescope at the moment.

 **Setup**:
 - `dotscripts/setup/nvim` (no longer needed as I no longer use vim-plug)